 Dreaming of scoring a fancy seat up front for a big trip abroad?
 Of course, a big stash of points and miles can help – but even all the points in the world aren’t enough to make it happen.
 Here’s why.

-We regularly hear from frustrated travelers who have banked precious points from top travel cards like the American Express® Gold Card, Capital One Venture X Rewards Card, or the Chase Sapphire Preferred® Card, set out to finally book that prized business or first class redemption … only to come up empty handed.
+We regularly hear from frustrated travelers who have banked precious points from top travel cards like the American Express® Gold Card, Capital One Venture X Rewards Card, or the Chase Sapphire Preferred® Card, set out to finally book that prized business or first class redemption using their hard-earned miles … only to come up empty handed.
 What gives?

-It all comes down to the inner workings of airlines’ frequent flyer programs, which come with extra hoops to jump through than simply whipping out your credit card to pay for a flight – or even booking a standard economy seat using your miles.
+It all comes down to the inner workings of airlines’ frequent flyer programs, which come with extra hoops to jump through beyond simply whipping out your credit card to pay for a flight – or even booking a standard economy seat using your miles.
 Some of these top redemptions are harder than others.
-And while flexibility is always key to any good flight deal, it’s paramount when you’re trying to book premium cabin award tickets.
+And while flexibility is always key to any good flight deal, it’s paramount when you’re trying to book premium cabin award tickets using your miles.

 Here are some of the basics you’ll need to know if you’re looking to redeem points and miles for seats at the pointy end of the plane.